pratik2124/PowerBI_Ecommerce_Sales_Analysis/README.md

 + Find YTD Sales Performance by each state
 + Top 5 and Bottom 5 Products by Sales
 + YTD Sales by Region to know best and worst performing region all over country
 + YTD Sales by shipping Type to get the best shipping type percentage

+## Insights gained through analysis

++ There has been a drop in the YTD Sales of the company across all segments
++ The YTD Profit has increased for the Consumer and Home Office segments, whereas it has decreased for the Corporate segment.
++ There has been a drop in YTD Quantity across all the segments
++